 Special Education Teacher

-Waterford Country School is seeking Special Education Teacher beginning for the 2017-2018 school year.
-The Special Education Teacher works collaboratively with an Instructional Aide to provide a supportive, structured and nurturing classroom for up to 7 students to help them assume responsibility for planning and decision-making and develop a sense of identity and competence as learners.
-Candidates must be able to prepare and deliver lesson plans for all subject matters and hold CT Special Education Certifications 065, 165 and 265.
-Click here to apply.
+We are seeking a High School Special Education Teacher to lead the students in one of our self contained classrooms.
+The Special Education Teacher works collaboratively with an Instructional Aide to provide a supportive, structured and nurturing classroom for up to 7 students.
+They assist students to assume responsibility for planning and decision-making and develop a sense of identity and competence as learners.
+Must be able to prepare and deliver lessons for all subject matters.
+Ideal candidates hold a Bachelor’s Degree and appropriate state certifications (065, 125, 265).
+Click here to apply!

 Per Diem Therapists

 Waterford Country School’s Children’s Outpatient Behavioral Health Clinic has a standing need to interview therapists/clinicians for per diem work.
 The full time/per diem therapists provide outpatient clinical services to children of our community ages 3-18 addressing trauma, mental and behavioral health issues, and family dynamics.
 For more information contact the Clinical Director at firstname.lastname@example.org or 860-886-7500 x5310.
 Click here to apply.

 We are currently seeking a part time Receptionist for a busy, multi-program office to greet and manage clients, answer phones, and provide secretarial services weekday afternoons and evenings.
 May also be responsible for filing, photocopying documents and other duties as assigned.
 Click here to apply.